Data Definition Language (DDL)

 CREATE REPLICA TABLE

-CREATE REPLICA TABLE [ IF NOT EXISTS ] [ schema_name . ] table_name ( column_definition(s)_and_optional_table-constraints_list )
+CREATE REPLICA TABLE [ IF NOT EXISTS ] [ schema_name . ] table_name

 Define a new replica table

+Note: This command is MonetDB specific.
 A replica table is removed using the ordinary DROP TABLE statement.
 There is no DROP REPLICA TABLE statement.

-For details see: Documentation/SQLReference/TableDefinitions and: Documentation/SQLReference/TableDefinitions/TableIElements
+For details see: TableDefinitions and: TableElements.

-See also: COMMENT ON TABLE COMMENT ON COLUMN DROP TABLE
+See also: COMMENT ON TABLE, COMMENT ON COLUMN, DROP TABLE.

-CREATE STREAM TABLE
+CREATE UNLOGGED TABLE

-For details see: Documentation/ServerProgramming/ExtendingSQL/Streams/Catalog
+For details see: TableDefinitions and: TableElements.

-See also: COMMENT ON TABLE COMMENT ON COLUMN DROP TABLE
+See also: COMMENT ON TABLE, COMMENT ON COLUMN, DROP TABLE.

 CREATE TEMPORARY TABLE

-CREATE [ LOCAL | GLOBAL ] { TEMPORARY | TEMP } TABLE [ IF NOT EXISTS ] [ schema_name . ] table_name { ( column_definition(s)_and_optional_table-constraints_list ) | [ ( column_name [, column_name ] [, ... ] ) ] AS SELECT_query [ WITH [ NO ] DATA ] } [ ON COMMIT { DELETE ROWS | PRESERVE ROWS | DROP } ]
+CREATE [ LOCAL | GLOBAL ] { TEMPORARY | TEMP } TABLE [ IF NOT EXISTS ] [ schema_name . ] table_name

 Define a new temporary table.
 The visibility of the table to other session users can be controlled by using GLOBAL.
 Default is LOCAL.
-A temporary table will be removed automatically after the user session is terminated.

 When ON COMMIT clause is not specified then the default behavior is ON COMMIT DELETE ROWS, complying to the SQL standard.